sagemath/sagewiki_to_gh-2022-10-10/combinat/SageCombinatWorkshopOrsay.md

 == Accomodation ==

-Like for the previous MuPAD-Combinat days of June 2006, I (Nicolas) have rented a 8-person house in Cernay-la-Ville ([[http://www.cernayvacances.com/CFrans.html|la tour]]).
+Like for the previous MuPAD-Combinat days of June 2006, I (NicolasThiéry) have rented a 8-person house in Cernay-la-Ville ([[http://www.cernayvacances.com/CFrans.html|la tour]]).
 We did the cooking ourselves (bring your favorite recipes!).
 Altogether this made for a tight budget (around 1200 euros total for 5 days and 8 persons).